Find previous help guides for older versions of AEM, CQ, and CRX.

 CRX 2.0 | Download CRX-DOCS-2.0 from Software Distribution |

-In order to Install a legacy documentation package you must have Experience Manager installed and running on your local drive or network drive.
+To Install a legacy documentation package, you must have Experience Manager installed and running on your local drive or network drive.

 From the table above, select the link for the Experience Manager documentation version to download.
 For example, AEM 5.6.1.